haidubogdan/nb-18-php-blade-plugin/php-blade/FEATURES.md

 - blade paths reference file 70% (handle multiple references location) !
 - blade yield ids 80%
-- stacks + push ?
+- stacks + push 80%
 - components

+- manage real location offset of declaration
+- refactor code

 ! we will have to wait for the Project Custom Blade path config